ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 ### Transfer-Context ID

-This is the unqiue optional identifier (UUIDv2) representing the application layer context.
+This is the unique optional identifier (UUIDv2) representing the application layer context.

 Sequence Number:

 This is an increasing counter uniquely representing a message from a session.
-This can be utilikzed used to assist the peer gateways when they are processing multiple simultaneous unrelated transfers.
+This can be utilized to assist the peer gateways when they are processing multiple simultaneous unrelated transfers.

 ### Gateway Credential Type

-This is the type type of authentication mechanism supported by the gateway (e.g. SAML, OAuth, X.509)
+This is the type of authentication mechanism supported by the gateway (e.g. SAML, OAuth, X.509)

 ### Gateway Credential